JacksonChlebowy/Fantasy_Football_Draft_Model/README.md

-# Fantasy Football Draft Model
+Fantasy Football Draft Model

-A data analytics project designed to create a personalized fantasy football draft board for a 10-team PPR league.
+A machine learning project built to create a personalized draft board for a 10-team PPR fantasy football league.

+The project predicts next-season fantasy production for quarterbacks, running backs, wide receivers, and tight ends.
+Along with expected production, quantile regression is used to estimate each player's floor (Q20), median (Q50), and ceiling (Q80).

-## Project Goals
+Project Goals
+Project next-season fantasy production

-1. Project player fantasy points using floor, average, and ceiling estimates.
+Estimate player floor, median, and ceiling outcomes Create positional rankings and draft tiers
-2. Estimate positional value using value over replacement and value over average starter.
-3. Account for positional scarcity, tiers, and roster construction.
-4. Compare projected value with ADP to identify potential draft values.
+Compare model rankings with ADP to identify potential value Incorporate positional value and roster construction into draft decisions Data & Modeling
-5. Develop a breakout model for identifying undervalued players.

-## League Settings

-- 10 teams
-- PPR scoring
-- 1 QB
-- 2 RB
-- 2 WR
-- 1 TE
-- 1 FLEX
-- 1 Defense

-## Current Status

-Data source identification and initial data collection.
+NFL data was collected for the 2016–2026 seasons from multiple sources, including player statistics, opportunity metrics, snap counts, injuries, team performance, rosters, coaching changes, red-zone usage, and Next Gen Stats.

+The primary modeling dataset uses 2019–2026 data due to data inconsistency for important features in earlier seasons.
+Additional historical data was collected with future projects and analyses in mind and is not necessarily used in the current models.

+Separate models were developed by position group using:

+Elastic Net
+XGBoost
+Quantile XGBoost
+Expanding year-by-year validation
+Model Performance

+Historical performance was evaluated using expanding year-by-year validation.

+Position Group	Model	RMSE	MAE	R²	Spearman
+RB	Elastic Net	61.8	48.4	0.605	0.776
+WR/TE	Elastic Net	48.8	38.6	0.682	0.798
+QB	XGBoost	90.6	70.8	0.452	0.684

+Quantile models were also evaluated using pinball loss and prediction interval coverage to assess the quality of floor, median, and ceiling estimates.

-## Planned Outputs
+Final Outputs

+The project produces:

-- Player projections
+2026 player projections
-- Position rankings
+Floor, median, and ceiling rankings
+Positional rankings and tiers
+Model vs. ADP comparisons
-- Draft tiers
+Draft value analysis
-- ADP value ranges
-- Breakout candidates
-- Interactive or shareable draft board
+Final fantasy draft board
+Tools

+R • XGBoost • glmnet • nflverse • Excel